Bryce-theBobby-Merritt/auto-agent-exploration/README.md

 Execute commands in a Python development container with:
 - Python 3.12 installed
 - Git support for version control
-- Port 8888 exposed for web servers
+- Port 8888 exposed for development container web servers
+- Web access service on port 8000 for API endpoints
 - Project directory mounted at `/app`
 - Isolated execution environment